rlcosta177/personal-projects/ubuntu-router_aws.md

     - `cd /etc/easy-rsa/`
     - `cp vars.example vars`
     - `nano vars`
-    - descomentar e alterar para org: #set_var EASYRSA_DN     "org"
+    - #set_var EASYRSA_DN     "org" (uncomment and change it to 'org')
-    - descomentar a cena de US, California, e alterar as cenas
+    - uncomment the US, California, etc.. and change it to your liking (unnecessary, but doesnt hurt to do)

 3) in the Certificate Authority(lux-srv-east) | vars is used as a base to create the pki and ca:
     - `./easyrsa init-pki` -> Your newly created PKI dir is:* /etc/easy-rsa/pki